close

 icon: 🎨

-details: Through its extension mechanism, you can easily extend the theme UI and build capabilities.
+details: Use extension APIs to customize the theme UI and build behavior.

 icon: 🚀